rsekhon13/bdutil/platforms/phd/README.md

 ### Can I deploy in the Google Cloud Platform _Free Trial_ ?

-You may use bdutil with HDP by lowering the machine type & count below the recommended specifications.
+You may use bdutil with PHD by lowering the machine type & count below the recommended specifications.
 To use the default configuration, upgrade the account from a free trial.

-  * In 'platforms/hdp/ambari.conf':
+  * In 'platforms/phd/ambari.conf':
     * `GCE_MACHINE_TYPE='n1-standard-2'`
     * `WORKERS=3 # or less`
   * Or at the command-line provide these switches to the 'deploy' & 'delete':